forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 If you encounter errors during installation, you can check your configuration and permissions, then run `terraform apply` again.

 ## Save state to GCS
-Congratulations, you have now installed Forseti.
+Congratulations, you have now installed Forseti!

 As a final step, you will want to save your configuration so it can be used to upgrade Forseti in the future.

 ### Create Terraform state bucket